Vag-Soft/DemoSimulationUE5/README.md

+# This branch is incomplete, dont use it for the simulation

 ### SocketPython
 SocketPython contains the UE5 Project.
 BackBuffer.cpp is the actor that uses the ViewPort (it has nth to do with back buffers despite the name)